pe712/PSC/docs/docs/installation.md

 I suggest you use the official wiki [here](http://wiki.ros.org/melodic/Installation/Ubuntu).
 Go through each step carefully.
 It can take some time.
 You should check that your ROS installation is correct by executing some basic commands such as `roscd`.

 At that point you can start using ROS and looking for some ROS basic tutorials such as [these](http://wiki.ros.org/tf/Tutorials).
-However, you do not have any graphic ressources (you cannot use gazebo or rviz).
+However, you do not have any graphic ressources (you cannot use rviz).

 # Installing graphics

 As you are on windows you need to get the graphics of the WSL and display it.
 For this you need to download a X-launch.
 This can be a painful step because it can depends on many parameters.
 After a lot of different tries, we came up with a solution that works on all our computers.

 I suggest then that you use [vcxsrv](https://sourceforge.net/projects/vcxsrv/).
-And you need to set some parameters: `disable native opengl`.
+And you need to set the parameter: `disable native opengl`.
 Otherwise it do not work.

 # Setting up `.bashrc`